anniedoris/design_qa/README.md

 # design_qa

+4/11/24: UPDATES TO THIS PAGE ARE IN PROGRESS.
+MORE DOCUMENTATION AND AN OFFICIAL WEBSITE COMING SOON.

 This repo is a reference-dependent document-grounded VQA/long-text dataset pertaining to the FSAE rules.
 We provide the dataset and methods to evaluate select MLLMs.

 ## Dataset